-“The nursery was good fit for the project for two reasons,” said Joni Lei Cardona, West Path Delivery Program Project Manager.
+“The nursery was a good fit for the project for two reasons,” said Joni Lei Cardona, West Path Delivery Program Project Manager.
 “First, the initiative allows us to support the Ktunaxa Nation by working with one of its businesses, Nupqu Resource Limited Partnership.
 The work will enhance storage and building facilities, and feature a new climate-controlled environment to support capacity to grow 100,000 Whitebark Pine seedlings and establish Nupqu’s Native Plants Nursery as a reliable seedling supplier in the area.
 In doing so, employment opportunities for Ktunaxa citizens are created through an initiative that aligns with their sustainable resource management values.

 “Second, the nursery facilitates specific projects in the West Path Delivery 2022 and 2023 Program – Elko, Lundbreck, ABC and Yahk sections – to have an active role in Whitebark Pine conservation and recovery.”